AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 How can I fit a egress firewall into this Transit VPC solution?
 ---------------------------------------------------------------

 Egress firewall is deployed to provide protection for Internet access by instances in the private subnets.
-We believe you should not deploy the firewall in the Transit GW VPC.
+It should not be deployed in the Transit GW VPC.
 Instead, route Internet bound traffic directly to the firewall appliance from the Spoke VPCs, as shown in the `Egress Control Design. <http://docs.aviatrix.com/HowTos/transitvpc_designs.html#integrating-with-egress-firewall>`_

 Can Aviatrix Transit VPC be deployed with Terraform template?